ramonpzg/MLServer/docs/user-guide/deployment/seldon-core.md

+---
-# Deployment with Seldon Core
+title: "Deployment with Seldon Core"
+excerpt: "Combine Seldon Core and MLServer to take your ML models to production."
+---

 MLServer is used as the [core Python inference server](https://docs.seldon.io/projects/seldon-core/en/latest/graph/protocols.html#v2-kfserving-protocol)